RRSP withdrawal strategies before age 71

 - Work longer

 To date we’ve decided on a bucket approach to earning income in retirement.

 - Bucket # 1 = cash savings.
-We intend to keep at least one years’ worth of basic living expenses in cash savings.
-That is likely somewhere around $50,000.
-Some of this money will be spent as income flows in from buckets #2 and #3, refilling bucket #1.
-The $50,000 in savings will also cover some emergencies if they happen without selling assets.
+We intend to keep at least one years’ worth in cash to cover basic living expenses.
+This money will be maintained as cash savings.
+That is likely somewhere around $50,000 in cash.
+The $50,000 in savings will cover some emergencies if they happen without selling any assets.

 - Bucket #2 = dividend income.
-Our plan calls for holding up to 30 existing Canadian dividend paying stocks to help us generate income.
+Our plan calls for holding a few Canadian dividend paying stocks to help us generate income.
 I figure about $500,000 invested (lofty goal I know….) in such companies should yield at least $20,000 per year in tax efficient dividends (invested in a taxable account) and tax-free dividends (invested inside a TFSA).
-We also plan to stay invested in about 10 U.S. stocks for dividend income.
-Those stocks will sit inside our RRSPs – which brings me to bucket #3.

 - Bucket #3 = distribution income + RRSP withdrawals.
 To reduce our “home country bias” we intend to keep our RRSPs full of U.S. stocks and U.S.-listed Exchange Traded Funds (ETFs) that own hundreds if not thousands of stocks from around the world.
 This means we’ll continue to own more indexed funds in our RRSP for market-like returns.
-To gain some much needed diversification I will continue to buy and own a couple of low-cost U.S.-listed ETFs for our portfolio.
+Doing so improves diversification beyond my bias to owning some Canadian stocks earlier in my DIY investing career.